- View Offline

 - Adding animation controls

 - Adding depth of field and motion blur in After Effects

-- Hi, I'm EJ Hassenfratz and welcome to Motion Graphics Techniques: Rigging a Robot Arm in CINEMA 4D.
-In this course, we'll look at how you can use CINEMA 4D's inverse kinematics, or IK tools, to rig and animate a robot arm.
+- Hi, I'm E.J.
+Hassenfratz and welcome to Motion Graphics Techniques: Rigging a Robot Arm in Cinema 4D. (gears moving) (loud beeping) In this course, we'll look at how you can use Cinema 4D's Inverse Kinematics, or IK tools to rig and animate a robot arm.
 I'll start by showing you how to prepare your model hierarchy for animation.
-Then, I'll show you how to add joints to your object, and apply an IK tag to turn your joint system into an IK chain.
+Then, I'll show you how to add joints to your object and apply an IK tag to turn your joint system into an IK chain.